zachslonim/Characterizing-Sporadic-Groups-by-Codegrees/README.md

 ## Requirements

 This project assumes you have [Julia](https://julialang.org/) downloaded and installed on your local machine.
 Visit the downloads page [here](https://julialang.org/downloads/) to find the latest release for Windows, macOS, or Linux.
+You can confirm that Julia was correctly installed on your machine and is accesible globally by simply running the command `julia` on any terminal.
+If you believe Julia is installed correctly but that is not working, it is likely that your path variable was not set up correctly.

 ## Installation